Let's Plan in Place!

 The Honoring Choices Partners come together around a shared goal of helping adults make a personal health care plan and connect to good care over their lifetime.
-Our theme this year — Wellness Happens in the Community — takes on a deeper, more urgent meaning due to the Coronavirus (COVID-19) outbreak.
+This year the Partner's work takes on a deeper, more urgent meaning due to the Coronavirus (COVID-19) outbreak.
 Instead of hosting in-person events, our Partners are helping adults to "Plan in Place" and access needed care and support in their community.
 We also are working to minimize barriers to making a plan and getting timely, equitable high quality care.